triciasawyer/Reading-notes-401/prep-work.md

 **What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?**

 **How can we ensure that we’ll avoid an infinite recursive call stack?**

+## Prep: Engineering Readings

+**What’s the one thing I bring to this career (and a potential employer) that nobody else can?**

+**What are 3 things I’ll start doing to “un-stick” myself whenever I get stuck on tough piece of code, logic, or feature?**
+-Google an example to get a refresher
+-Take a 5 minute break to have a fresh set of eyes